MarcSpicker/LindeBuzoGrayStippling/README.md

 # Weighted Linde-Buzo-Gray Stippling

+## Code coming soon ...
+The code will be added to this site closer to SIGGRAPH Asia 2017 (starting November 27)!

 An interactive demo application for the algorithm proposed in our SIGGRAPH Asia 2017 technical paper.
 Our project website (paper, video, examples) can be found [here](http://graphics.uni-konstanz.de/publikationen/Deussen2017LindeBuzoGray/index.html).